 Dominica in albis.
 Sunday in White.
 The First Sunday after Easter. also Low Sunday.

 Duplicia.
-Double feasts (of four classes, principalis, majora, minora, inferiora) on these the antiphons to Benedictus and Magnificat were doubled, i.e. sung through to the end before (as it always was sung in full after) the canticle.)
+Double feasts (of four classes, principalis, majora, minora, inferiora).
+It would appear that the term is suggestive of the frequent presence of both first and second vespers on such feasts.
+The term seems not to be related to the idea of ‘doubling the antiphons to Benedictus or Magnificat, i.e. sung through to the end before (as it always was sung in full after) the canticle.

 Duty-roster.
 Tabula.
 The tablets upon which were written the names of those responsible for specific duties to be performed during the week in the liturgical services.